FabienNeibaf/Bookstore/README.md

 # Bookstore

-This project consist of building a web app to help organize and manage a bookstore. is part of [microverse](https://www.microverse.org/) curriculum.
+This project consist of building a web app to help organize and manage a bookstore.
+It is part of [microverse](https://www.microverse.org/) curriculum.

 # Technologies

 - React.js
+- Redux
 - Ruby on Rails
 - GraphQL/Apollo
 - MongoDB